 What Is a German Shepherd Greyhound Mix’ Temperament?

-Greyhound shepherds, because of their size, often get a bad wrap when it comes to their temperament.
+Because of their size, Greyhound shepherds often get a bad wrap when it comes to their temperament.
 After all, larger dogs can be quite intimidating for many people.

-As friendly, happy, and athletic as greyhound shepherds are, they can actually also be quite lazy! greyhounds love to lounge around the house, and especially like to cuddle, making them a great dog for any kind of household.
+As friendly, happy, and athletic as greyhound shepherds are, they can actually also be quite lazy!
+Greyhounds love to lounge around the house and especially like to cuddle, making them great dogs for any kind of household.

 How Much Does A German Shepherd Greyhound Mix Cost?